comit-network/comit.network/blog/2021-05-19-monero-transaction.md

 This makes it almost impossible for an uninvolved onlooker draw relationships between transactions.

 We refer to the remaining 10 outputs as _decoy_ outputs.
-To be effective decoys, the actual output must fit seemlessly into the set of decoys.
+To be effective decoys, the actual output must fit seamlessly into the set of decoys.
 In other words, it must not be possible to identify the real output through statistical analysis.

-Monero peforms some sanity checks in regards to how the key offsets are chosen.
+Monero performs some sanity checks in regards to how the key offsets are chosen.
 For example, the median of all key offsets must be within [the last 40%](https://github.com/monero-project/monero/blob/ffe7165ebfbb805b3bba57de8cb3f14d0b3411a0/src/cryptonote_core/tx_sanity_check.cpp#L95-L99) of all outputs.

 Ultimately though, it is the responsibility of a wallet implementation to chose key offsets in a way that resemble a typical spending pattern as close as possible.